y3owk1n/cmd.nvim/README.md

   },

-  -- Auto-create user commands for executables create_usercmd = {
+  -- Auto-create user commands for executables
+  -- and you can use them without :Cmd create_usercmd = {
     git = "Git",       -- Creates :Git command npm = "Npm",       -- Creates :Npm command